Vue/TypeScript

 Testing

-The Vue/TypeScript part of the application under the frontend directory has two types of tests.
 The unit tests, which test functions and components, use vitest and vue-test-utils.
 You can run them with:

 pnpm run --filter rotki test:unitThese are small tests ensuring that parts of the code work well in isolation.

-The second type of tests is an end-to-end (e2e) test suite using cypress.
+The second type of tests is an end-to-end (e2e) test suite using Playwright.
 The e2e tests require the Python environment with all dependencies installed because they depend on the actual Python backend.
 These tests ensure proper e2e functionality and application integration and try to replicate scenarios of real user interaction through the application.

 To run the e2e tests, use the following command inside the frontend directory: